-- Lawful Absences

-- Death in the immediate family.

-- Illness of the student The principal may require a physician's certificate from the parent/guardian of a student reported continuously absent for illness.
-Continuously absent means either

-a number of consecutive absences or total absences in excess of the standard for regular attendance for which, in the principal's judgment, medical documentation is required.

-- · Court summons. - Hazardous weather conditions Hazardous weather conditions that would endanger the health or safety of the student when in transit to and from school. - Work approved or sponsored by the school, the local school system, or the State Department of Education, accepted by the local superintendent of schools, the school principal, or his/her designees, as reason for excusing the students. - Observance of a religious holiday The absence of a student to participate in the observance of a major religious holiday shall not prevent him/her from achieving a "Perfect Attendance" certificate or other appropriate recognition for attendance.
-Major tests, field trips, the taking of student pictures and similar activities should not, insofar as possible, be scheduled during religious holidays. - · Pregnancy and parenting. - · State of emergency. - · Suspension. - Lack of authorized transportation This shall not include students denied authorized transportation for disciplinary reasons. - Other emergency or set of circumstances which, in the judgment of the superintendent or designee, constitutes a good and sufficient cause for absence from school. - Reasonable participation by a middle or high school student in a general or primary election campaign, for which sufficient documentation has been provided. - · Family vacation or family trip A family vacation or a family trip during the school year is strongly discouraged as the loss of class time may have a negative impact on the student's academic progress and record.
+- Lawful Absences - · Death in the immediate family. - · Illness of the student The principal may require a physician's certificate from the parent/guardian of a student reported continuously absent for illness.
+Continuously absent means either a number of consecutive absences or total absences in excess of the standard for regular attendance for which, in the principal's judgment, medical documentation is required. - · Court summons. - · Hazardous weather conditions Hazardous weather conditions that would endanger the health or safety of the student when in transit to and from school. - · Work approved or sponsored by the school, the local school system, or the State Department of Education, accepted by the local superintendent of schools, the school principal, or his/her designees, as reason for excusing the students. - Observance of a religious holiday The absence of a student to participate in the observance of a major religious holiday shall not prevent him/her from achieving a "Perfect Attendance" certificate or other appropriate recognition for attendance.
+Major tests, field trips, the taking of student pictures and similar activities should not, insofar as possible, be scheduled during religious holidays. - · Pregnancy and parenting. - · State of emergency. - · Suspension. - · Lack of authorized transportation This shall not include students denied authorized transportation for disciplinary reasons. - Other emergency or set of circumstances which, in the judgment of the superintendent or designee, constitutes a good and sufficient cause for absence from school. - Reasonable participation by a middle or high school student in a general or primary election campaign, for which sufficient documentation has been provided. - · Family vacation or family trip A family vacation or a family trip during the school year is strongly discouraged as the loss of class time may have a negative impact on the student's academic progress and record.
 It is also recognized that, on some occasions, working parents/guardians have little control over the time of the year when vacations or trips may be taken.
 Family vacation absences are considered lawful only if they have prior written approval of the principal and do not exceed five days per school year.
 Written requests must be made at least ten school days in advance of the requested vacation absence and after approval, parents/guardians and students are responsible for requesting assignments.
 If a family vacation or trip is not approved by the school principal, the parent/guardian may contact the appropriate executive director to discuss the matter.
-Requests that exceed five days per year may be approved by the superintendent's designee and may result in the withdrawal of the student for the time in which the child is not in attendance, if the absences exceed 9 consecutive days. - Unlawful Absence An absence, including an absence for any portion of the day, for any reason other than those cited as lawful is presumed to be unlawful and may constitute truancy. - Truant Student A student who is absent for a school day, or a portion thereof, without lawful cause. - Chronically Absent A year-to-date absent rate of 10 percent or more, including both lawful and unlawful absences. - Repeated unlawful absences will require a school conference between the appropriate school personnel and parent/guardian and may result in a referral to the pupil personnel worker. - Tardiness Any student arriving up to two and one-half hours late to school shall be considered late to school.
-More than two and one-half hours late would be considered absent one-half 7 day.
-Students arriving with less than two hours remaining in the school day would be considered absent the entire day.
-Students leaving school with more than two and one-half hours remaining would be considered absent one-half day.
-Individual schools have defined opening times when students are expected to be present.
-Students arriving after the designated time are marked tardy; however, depending upon the time of arrival, the student may be considered absent for a half day.
-Excessive tardiness will require the school to take disciplinary action.
+Requests that exceed five days per year may be approved by the superintendent's designee and may result in the withdrawal of the student for the time in which the child is not in attendance, if the absences exceed 9 consecutive days. - Unlawful Absence An absence, including an absence for any portion of the day, for any reason other than those cited as lawful is presumed to be unlawful and may constitute truancy.

+- · Truant Student A student who is absent for a school day, or a portion thereof, without lawful cause. - · Chronically Absent A year-to-date absent rate of 10 percent or more, including both lawful and unlawful absences. - Repeated unlawful absences will require a school conference between the appropriate school personnel and parent/guardian and may result in a referral to the pupil personnel worker.